With over 30 years of experience as a carpenter, I'm an expert at building roofs and housing fixtures.

 In the next picture, you will see that for every inch a roof rises there is an equivalent angle.
-For example, if a roof rises 10 inches after travelling 12 inches (1 foot), the angle of the roof would be 40 degrees.
-If it rises 12 inches after travelling 12 inches, it would be a 45 degree pitch roof.
+For example, if a roof rises 10 inches after traveling 12 inches (1 foot), the angle of the roof would be 40 degrees.
+If it rises 12 inches after traveling 12 inches, it would be a 45-degree pitch roof.

 How Do These Measurements Correlate to My Roof?

 - When talking about the basic construction of a porch roof, the run would be the distance out from the wall along the ceiling joist.